Skip to Content

 That doesn’t make barbell hack squats the harder of the two exercises though, as normal squats need a much higher level of muscle activation in order to move the weight.

-The main muscles worked during normal squats are:
+The main muscles worked during regular squats are:

 • Glutes